cca/moodle-config-sync/readme.md

 ```

 Moodle defines much vital functionality, such as authentication and enrollment, in plugins.
 A core configuration sync is not be enough to replicate an instance's settings.
 You can see a compete list of plugin names with `SELECT DISTINCT plugin FROM {config_plugins}` but there are over four hundred of them and some are inconsequential.

+**TBD** how to apply the modified configuration on another instance.
+Basically, sync the JSON config and skip files, then run the core.php and plugins.php scripts from this project on the container.

 ## A note on "Custom site defaults"